soarbear/lite_serial_ros/README.md

 $ roslaunch lite_serial_ros lite_serial_demo.launch

-lite_serial works in non-canonical, raw, blocking mode(note: for the other mode, modification of termio is needed).
+lite_serial works in non-canonical, raw, blocking mode(note: for the other mode, please kindly understand the modification of termio should be considered).
 Tested on UBUNTU 18.04 & ROS melodic, test environment is listed as below.

 # Test Environment
 ROS master(lite_serial implemented): Lenovo L560 (UBUNTU 18.04, ROS melodic implemented)